tanin47/tip/README.md

 Installation
 -------------

-1. Download the latest version of `Tip.app` from [the release page](https://github.com/tanin47/tip/releases)
+1. Download the latest version of `Tip.app` from [the release page](https://github.com/tanin47/tip/releases).
+Move it to `/Application`.
 2. Download and copy `scripts/provider` to `~/.tip/provider`.
 Run `chmod 755 ~/.tip/provider`.
     * Or you can simply run: `curl -o ~/.tip/ --create-dirs  https://raw.githubusercontent.com/tanin47/tip/master/scripts/provider && chmod 755 ~/.tip/provider`
 3. Go to System Preferences > Keyboard > Shortcuts > Services and set the short key for "Tip: open tips".
 (I set my touch bar to always show function keys and use Cmd + F3)